-College life can be at times stressful and the Joel Porter Counseling Center is here to provide support to our students at Louisburg College!
+College life can be stressful, and the Joel Porter Counseling Center is here to support our students at Louisburg College!

-The staff of the Counseling Center offer free and confidential professional mental health support to all students.
-Call, stop by, or email to make an appointment.
-The Center is located in Davis Hall.
+The staff of the counseling center offers free, confidential professional mental health support to all students.
+Call, stop by, or email to make an appointment at the center located in Davis Hall.

 Confidentiality is a priority.
 Our goal is to provide a safe environment in which to discuss personal issues.
 If you seek counseling, you have a right to privacy.
-This means that neither the fact that you have received counseling nor the specific issues discussed will be disclosed to anyone without your written permission.
+The center will not disclose that you have received counseling or the specifics to anyone without your written permission.
 Rare exceptions may occur in regards to safety issues or court orders.

-A counseling record is kept for the Counselor's use only and is filed in a secure location.
-The records maintained by Counseling Services are kept separately from all other records on campus, including academic records.
+The center keeps and files counseling documents in a secure location for their use, separate from all other records, including academic.
 Much of what you may wish to share is very personal.
-The Joel Porter Counseling center joins with the administration of the college in affirming your right to privacy.
+The Joel Porter Counseling Center joins with the administration of the college in affirming your right to privacy.

-Information will not be disclosed without your written permission except for the following reasons:
+The college will not disclose your information without your written permission except for the following reasons:

-- Imminent Harm to Others: If the Center has reason to believe that you are seriously threatening physical violence against another person, or if you have a history of physically violent behavior, and if the Center believes that you are an actual threat to the safety of another person, action such as contacting the police, seeking hospitalization, notifying another person, or a combination of these actions, may take place in order to insure that the other person is protected.
+- Imminent Harm to Others: If the center has reason to believe that you are seriously threatening physical violence against another person, or if you have a history of physically violent behavior, and if the center believes that you are an actual threat to the safety of another person, they will take action.
+They may contact the police, seek hospitalization, notify another person, or a combination to ensure the other person’s protection.

-- Imminent Harm to Self: If the Center has reason to believe you are in danger of harming yourself physically, and if you are unable or unwilling to follow treatment recommendations, s/he may have to arrange for an evaluation off-campus and/or contact a family member or another person who may be able to help protect you.
+- Imminent Harm to Self: If the center has reason to believe you are in danger of physically harming yourself or are unable to follow treatment recommendations, they may take steps.
+They may arrange for an evaluation off-campus and contact a family member or another person to help protect you.

-- Abuse of Children or Disable Adults: If the Center has reason to believe that a child under the age of 18 or a disabled adult is being abused or neglected, the center is legally obligated to report this situation to the appropriate state agency.
+- Abuse of Children or Disable Adults: If the center has reason to believe that anyone is abusing or neglecting a child under the age of 18 or a disabled adult, the center is legally obligated to report the situation to the appropriate state agency.

 - Legal Compliance: If a court of law or the Department of Homeland Security orders the release of certain information, we are legally required to comply with this order.

-Those whose needs cannot be accommodated within our treatment model will be referred to an outside community provider (at the expense of the student).
+If there are needs beyond what the center’s model accommodates, it will refer those students to an outside community provider.
+The student bears the cost of external services.
 Such referrals might occur immediately following an intake, or they might occur after some treatment and a further assessment of need has taken place.

-Some examples of clinical concerns that will likely result in a referral to an outside treatment provider include but are not limited to:
+Some examples of clinical concerns that result in a referral to an outside treatment provider are:

 - Individuals with chronic mental health conditions that require long-term, ongoing care

-- Clinical presentations, such as some personality disorders, that indicate short-term therapy may be ineffective and/or detrimental
+- Clinical presentations, such as some personality disorders that indicate short-term therapy may be ineffective or detrimental

-- A need or desire to be seen more frequently than Counseling Services can accommodate
+- A need or desire to see a counselor more frequently than the center can accommodate.

-- Chronic suicidal thoughts and/or recent history or multiple suicide attempts
+- Chronic suicidal thoughts or recent history of multiple suicide attempts

 - Severe and chronic self-injury